zzzzzzli/learngit/readme.txt

-Git is a distributed version control system.
+This is a git learning script. version 1.0
-Git is a free software.
-Git has a multable index called stage.